 Some women notice a contorted belly shape during a Braxton Hicks contraction.
 Others have noticed a tightening, and some difficulty breathing during a BH contraction.

-- can decrease in intensity with rest, fluids or time
+- any pain decreases in intensity with rest, fluids, or time

 Braxton hicks contractions are irregular, infrequent, unpredictable, and not rhythmic, while real labor contractions are all of these things.